 Horizon 2030.
-National Objective: To align Romania's performance with the EU average in terms of energy and climate change indicators; to meet Romania's commitments on reducing greenhouse gases emissions in accordance with existing international and EU agreements; to implement further measures for adjustment to the effects of climate change.
+National Objective: To align Romania's performance to the EU average in terms of energy and climate change indicators.

-Romania will continue to contribute effectively, in keeping with the agreements in force at international and EU levels, toward the implementation of the common objectives of the European Union on climate change by reducing the emissions of greenhouse gases and implementing measures for adaptation to the effects of climate change.
+Romania will continue to contribute effectively, in keeping with the agreements at EU level, to the implementation of the common objectives of the European Union on climate change and energy.

-Improved energy efficiency will bring about a reduction of the primary energy consumption by 30% and of the final energy consumption by 26% compared to the average consumption levels recorded between 2001 and 2005.
-The use of efficient light bulbs will be generalised.
+Improved energy efficiency will bring about a reduction of the primary energy consumption by 30% and of the final energy consumption by 26% compared to the average consumption levels between 2001 and 2005.
+The use of efficient light bulbs will be generalized.